azakharo/react-starter-2020/README.md

 * Routing configured
 * axios
 * antd as default UI toolkit.
 Can be easily removed if not needed.
+* As an example, the login and main page were added to the project.

 ## Building and running on localhost